-Only low concentrations of methane were detected (maximum of 6.0 ppm), with most samples having less than 3 ppm.
+Only low concentrations of methane were detected (maximum of 6.2 ppm), with most samples having less than 3 ppm.
 Calcium carbonate content has a bimodal pattern with generally high values (75-90 wt%) present in the upper 50 mbsf, followed by a decrease to a low of 2.1 wt% at 138 mbsf.
 Between 138 and 240 mbsf, carbonate content increases to a second mode with a maximum value of 68 wt%, and then decreases downhole with very low values (0-1 wt%) below 353 mbsf.
 Organic carbon concentrations are generally less than 0.16 wt% down to the base of Hole 1128B.
-Organic carbon values are 0 wt% from 200 to 276 mbsf, and headspace methane concentrations in this depth range are near background.
+Because organic carbon values are 0 wt% from 200 to 276 mbsf, and headspace methane concentrations in this depth range are barely above background, no samples in Hole 1128D were analyzed for organic carbon.
 Sulfur is present in only five samples in Hole 1128B, with values ranging from 0.05 to 0.21 wt%.
 Nitrogen is not detectable in any sample.
+Sulfur and nitrogen were not analyzed in samples from Hole 1128D.

 Site 1128 does not appear to be influenced by the high-salinity pore fluids observed at Sites 1126 and 1127.
 With the exception of the lower part of the cored interval, salinities are close to normal seawater values throughout.
 As a consequence of slow rates of deposition and low concentrations of organic material, pore fluids are not significantly depleted in sulfate in the upper sediments, and rates of carbonate recrystallization are relatively low.
-Two significant changes in porewater chemistry occur at Site 1128: the first at 20-40 mbsf, and the second between 236.8 and 253.3 mbsf.
+Two significant changes in pore-water chemistry occur at Site 1128, the first at 20-40 mbsf, and the second between 236.8 and 253.3 mbsf.
 The change in pore-water chemistry at the shallow depth is manifest as an abrupt decrease in silica concentration from values of ~570 to 350 mM, corresponding to a slump unit.
-Seismic imagery indicates that this unit outcrops at the seafloor, so it is possible that bottom water has infiltrated the formation to cause this effect.
-The second major change in pore-water chemistry, accompanied by a decrease in salinity, is evident in most of the major and minor cations and occurs in the interval between lithostratigraphic Units II and IV.
-Concentrations of Mg2+, K+, SO42-, and Na+ show a marked decrease, whereas Li+, alkalinity, and Ca2+ increase.
-Although the change in salinity is accompanied by a decrease in Cl-, this decrease is not of the magnitude expected from the salinity decrease alone, indicating that a portion of the salinity decrease is a result of the removal of cations and anions through precipitation and adsorption.
+Seismic imagery indicates that this unit outcrops at the seafloor, so it is possible that bottom water infiltrates the formation to cause this effect.
+The second major change in pore-water chemistry, accompanied by a decrease in salinity, is evident in most of the major and minor cations and occurs between the transition from lithostratigraphic Unit II to Unit IV.
+Concentrations of magnesium, potassium, sulfate, and sodium show a marked decrease, whereas lithium, alkalinity, and calcium increase.
+Although the change in salinity is accompanied by a decrease in chlorinity, the chloride decrease is not of the magnitude expected from the salinity decrease alone, indicating that a portion of the salinity decrease is a result of the removal of cations and anions through precipitation and adsorption.
 Downhole logs indicate the presence of numerous relatively impermeable layers in the interval between lithostratigraphic Units II and IV, which would effectively limit vertical diffusion between these two units and allow them to geochemically evolve relatively independently of each other.
 The sediments in lithostratigraphic Unit IV contain very low concentrations of carbonate minerals, and reactions leading to the enrichment and depletions in the pore-water constituents principally involve clay minerals.